nextleap-project/countermitm/README.md

 There's also a `gossip.pdf` which only contains the gossip considerations.
 In order to compile more separate documents you can add them to the TARGETS variable in the Makefile.

+## Modifying the Images

+The sources for the images are stored in .seq files.
+I used https://bramp.github.io/js-sequence-diagrams/ to turn them into svgs that live in the images directory.

+I have not found a good way to automate this yet.